 The build-up to the Release-to-Manufacturing (RTM) SharePoint 2016 is starting to seem reminiscent of the build-up to the arrival of The Beatles in America back on February 7, 1964.
 “SharePoint 2016 is coming!” is the cry at large in the tech community.
 “We haven’t a clue when, but it’s coming!”

-But it’s possible to say that the Fab Four, in this case, are named: Hype, Hybrid, Hit, and Myth.
+But it’s possible to say that the Fab Four, in this case, is named: Hype, Hybrid, Hit, and Myth.

 According to the usually on-the-money CMS Wire, the big day is March 14 (“Maybe”), hand-in-hand with Office Online Server (OOS).
-Their source is a tweet a Microsoft Program Manager, with no official confirmation, other than a statement that the SharePoint Server 2016 release is “on track.”
+Their source is a tweet from a Microsoft Program Manager, with no official confirmation, other than a statement that the SharePoint Server 2016 release is “on track.”

-The marrying of dates between SharePoint 2016 and OOS does makes sense when considering that Microsoft MVP Vlad Catrinescu apparently suggested that hybrid SharePoint® deployments will require OOS to support various features of SharePoint 2016.
+The marrying of dates between SharePoint 2016 and OOS does make sense when considering that Microsoft MVP Vlad Catrinescu apparently suggested that hybrid SharePoint® deployments will require OOS to support various features of SharePoint 2016.

-On top of that, a keynote given at this year’s SPTechCon in Austin, Texas, Senior Director of Product Management for Microsoft and OneDrive, Seth Patton, and Senior Product Marketing Manager for SharePoint and Office 365, Chris McNulty, promised an ongoing commitment to on-premises, but one that was described as “hybrid at the core.”
+On top of that, a keynote was given at this year’s SPTechCon in Austin, Texas, Senior Director of Product Management for Microsoft and OneDrive, Seth Patton, and Senior Product Marketing Manager for SharePoint and Office 365, Chris McNulty, promised an ongoing commitment to on-premises, but one that was described as “hybrid at the core.”

 So, does all this amount to various clues carefully collected from the SharePoint faithful, or strategically sprinkled crumbs designed to build expectation and get people talking?
 If the latter is true, it’s certainly working.
 Expectations are sky-high and everybody is talking.
 SharePoint 2016 is already a hit.